 NYSIIS (NYS Immunization Information System) Registry Access and Training

-Click here for online webinars with free resources and tools to help you power your students’ health and fitness, support your quality physical education programming, and share your efforts with your community.
+The Physical Educator Resource Guide, to the Presidential Youth Fitness Program, gives users guidelines as well as online webinars with free resources and tools to help you power your students’ health and fitness goals to the next level.
+This quality physical education programming allows you to grow and share your efforts as a community.

 SCHOOL HEALTH SERVICES

 Promoting Access to School Health Services for Improved Student Health and Achievement - Reviews why school access to high-quality health services and systems such as Medicaid is critical to ensuring primary care and preventive health services for low-income students, including “free care rule” that allows schools to obtain Medicaid reimbursement.
 NASBE 12/15 1 hour.

 Action for Healthy Kids offers a wide variety of virtual learning opportunities.
 From school breakfast programs and recess before lunch to wellness policy implementation.
 Most sessions are of no cost and are open to any interested individual or group.
 You need an Action for Healthy Kids Log In to view these archived webinars.
 It is free and easy to create.
 Click here for a full listing of webinars.